M-Hussain-analytics/UK-Train-Rides/README.md

 # UK-Train-Rides
 Comprehensive analysis of UK National Rail data using Power BI.
 Focuses on operational performance, punctuality vs. PPM, delay root causes, and revenue analysis.
-Developed as part of the team training under the Digital Egypt Builders Initiative (DEPI) in Data Analysis.
+Developed as part of the team training under the Digital Egypt Pioneers Initiative (DEPI) in Data Analysis.
 # UK National Rail Performance & Revenue Analysis

 This project is a detailed data analysis initiative developed by the team as part of the **Digital Egypt Builders Initiative (DEPI)** Data Analysis track training.
 The objective is to utilize Power BI to transform raw transaction data into actionable business intelligence.